Chad Boat: Team ownership

 Boat co-owned a USAC National Midget car team Tucker/Boat Motorsports and the team won the 2020 championship in their first season with driver Chris Windom.
 With the championship, Boat became the first person who had won a USAC National Midget race to own the season-championship-winning car with another driver.

 Personal life

 Boat attended University of North Carolina at Charlotte, majoring in finance.

 Boat married Casey Haimes on January 26, 2019.
-Casey is a co-host of the podcast Door Bumper Clear on Dirty Mo Media.
-The couple has a daughter, Chloe, who was born in 2020.
+Casey was a co-host of the podcast Door Bumper Clear on Dirty Mo Media.
+The couple has two daughters, Chloe, who was born in 2020 and Carter, who was born in 2024.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)